spectrocloud/librarium/content/docs/04.6-vm-management/05-vm-packs-profiles/16-enable-vm-dashboard.md

 # Overview

-To enable the Specrto VM Dashboard, apply the profile you created to your cluster.
+To enable the Spectro VM Dashboard, apply the profile you created to your cluster.

 # Prerequisites